Infranos/AcroPak/README.md

 Build Model:			0.0.0 Pre-Alpha Prototype

-Reasoning for Build:		Often, CDT members have run into acronyms pertaining to networking, systems, cybersec, etc.,
+Reasoning for Build:		Often, CDT members run into acronyms pertaining to networking, systems, cybersec, etc.,
 				and simply cannot keep track of it all.
 That's where this package comes in!

 Installation Instructions:	To install this package, copy and unzip the AcroPak folder onto your Unix/Linux/Mac system.